I’d like to discuss with you the important topic of bullying that is affecting our children and families across the country.

-I encourage all parents to find out your school’s policy is on bullying.
-What is their approach and what is the deterrent?
+I encourage all parents-- learn more about the policies intended to protect your child from bullying at school.
+What is the school’s approach and what is the deterrent?
 Ask if local law enforcement is participating.
 It’s important for the success of any anti-bullying program that it be a joint effort that engages the school’s leadership, teachers, parents, students, local law enforcement and community.
 Are they on the same page and speaking with one voice?
 Do the students know and understand the school’s anti-bullying program?
 I could rattle off a laundry list of questions, but you get my point about the programmatic aspects.

 Let’s move to the more personal aspects of bullying and look it right in the eye.
 To continue on this theme we must start with self-honesty, development of self-confidence, and taking action by facing the fear head on.
 In this way an individual child can take back the power many schools and others have allowed the bully to take.
 In simple terms who is running the school, the teachers and parents on behalf of the children, or the bullies?
 Speaking from personal experience of bullying at school as I was growing up, I can tell you now as an adult, I know for a fact that most bullies are simply cowards and are scared of being found out for who and what they are.
 I can also tell you that if you are a little shy, quiet or different in any way, you may very well be bullied.
 My advice to anyone who is being bullied is to tell someone.
 Whatever you do, don’t suffer in silence.
 Tell your parents, a family member, a teacher, tell anyone who you trust, who will listen and can help you.
 Most schools seem to say they won’t tolerate bullying, but unfortunately their actions don’t mirror their words.